The André Chastel research Centre in History of Art

 The name of André Chastel is a testimony to the great historian of art’s initial patronage upon the two institutes from which the Chastel Centre originated.

-With 54 members, the Centre represents the largest research team in history of art in France: it brings together 13 CNRS research staff and engineers, 32 lecturers of the university Paris-Sorbonne, 3 curators attached to the DGP (‘Direction Générale des Patrimoines’), 4 research assistants on a fixed period contract and 2 students on a contract with the university Paris-Sorbonne.
+With 56 members, the Centre represents the largest research team in history of art in France: it brings together 12 CNRS research staff and engineers, 34 lecturers of the university Sorbonne University, 3 curators attached to the DGP (‘Direction Générale des Patrimoines’),1 permanent Contract, 4 research assistants on a fixed period contract and 2 students on a contract with the Sorbonne Universitye.
 More than one hundred of PhD students also take part in its scientific project.